ysthakur/CMSC417-Notes/content/Link State Routing.md

+Less likely to have loops than [Distance Vector Routing](Distance%20Vector%20Routing.md) (but loops still possible)

 Strategy:
 - Send to all nodes (not just neighbors) information about neighbors (not connection to all nodes)
 - All nodes will know the link-state information of all other nodes